 However, you can have the most polished documentation ever, and still completely miss the mark.
 It’s not about the paperwork itself, it’s about the enforcement of what’s IN the paperwork.
 A policy is only ever as good as the understanding of it, and the adherence to it.

 Unfortunately, this is where most organisation fall down, and one or most of the following challenges apply:

-- Policies not in-line with corporate culture or day-to-day business process – Policies should be owned, and even written BY the CEO / BoD, who else is responsible for the culture, direction, and future of an organisation more than them?
+- Policies not in-line with corporate culture or day-to-day business process – Policies should be owned, and even written BY the CEO / BoD.
+Who else is responsible for the culture, direction, and future of an organisation more than them?
 Too often this is delegated to departments or individuals without the necessary authority or experience to perform the function properly.
-A document coordinator MUST be a subject matter expert.
+A document coordinator MUST be a subject matter expert;

-- Undocumented procedures result in numerous (usually unintentional) breaches in policy outside of formal exception/variance processes – Just because a policy is in place, does not mean anyone knows how to implement it.
+- Undocumented procedures result in numerous (usually unintentional) breaches in policy outside of formal exception/variance processes – Just because a policy is in place, does not mean everyone knows how to implement it.
 Every department in an organisation is responsible to describe how each and every task is accomplished.
-Without procedures and standards, policies can become unenforceable, and every new employee has to reinvent the wheel every time they want to accomplish what should be a standard task.
+Without procedures and standards, policies can become unenforceable, and every new employee has to reinvent the wheel every time they want to accomplish what should be a standard task;

 - Policies are undistributed, unenforced, or mis-understood – Just because you HAVE policies, or even procedures, if no-one knows where they are, what they mean, or how to measure against them, they are just pieces of paper.
-Security Awareness Training programs should start with a comprehensive look at corporate policies.
+Security Awareness Training programs should start with a comprehensive look at ‘role-relevant’ corporate policies;

-While most high profile breaches focus on what went wrong technically, I can almost guarantee the original failure was one of education in the most basic of all security foundations; policies, standards and procedures.
+While most high profile breaches focus on what went wrong technically, I can almost guarantee the original failure was one of education in the most basic of all security foundations; policies, standards, and procedures.

 [If you liked this article, please share!
 Want more like it, subscribe!]